hdinkel/ELM-CPIB-2017/5-BACT_basic_protocol_3.md

    positions "334-343".
 Despite the high conservation score (1.000), this motif is inside the PTPc domain (and a Globular regions), and therefore has been filtered out.

-> The confidence score is based on how conserved the sequence is across a set
-> of homolous proteins from other sequences.
-An exact description of the method
-> is given in ????

-step 11.
-Mouse over a gray rectangle (filtered out) to find out why this hit was filtered out.
-It shows scores for all of the individual criteria used to filter out a sequence: The name of the domain, the *accessibility score* , *secondary structure score*, *combined total score*, and the associated *totalscore P-value*.
-It also shows the sequence which cased matched the motif's regular expression. **Skip this one, its not working!**

 ## Interpreting the prediction results: Additional Information